How to Build a Shed From Scratch (Beginners Step-by-Step DIY Guide)

 More Shed Roofing Options

-Felt is a great budget-friendly roofing option but you might want to take things a step further.
+Felt is a great budget-friendly roofing option, but you might want to take things a step further.
 Explore some of my top recommendations here:

 Step 5.
 Constructing the Front Wall & Entrance